itskokeh/writing/how-emails-work/how-emails-work-beginners.md

 - You can send messages to anyone, anywhere in the world.
 - It’s free (as long as you have an internet connection)!

-**Illustration Suggestion**: A globe with email icons flying between different countries to show global communication.

 ## Quick Recap

 - Email is a digital way to send messages over the internet.